-2.1.
-Contradiction of the APLO with the full harmonization pursued by the DSA
+2.1 Contradiction of the APLO with the full harmonisation pursued by the DSA

-The DSA is a "full harmonization" Act, as explicitly stated in Recital 9 of the DSA.
-In other words, the DSA seeks to create a harmonized digital single market by establishing clear and consistent rules for online intermediation services across the EU.
+The DSA is a "maximum harmonisation" instrument, as explicitly stated in Recital 9 of the DSA.
+In other words, the DSA seeks to create a harmonised Digital Single Market by establishing clear and consistent rules for online intermediation services across the EU.
 It introduces EU-wide rules to ensure online security, protect fundamental rights and encourage innovation.
 By establishing this overarching framework, the DSA seeks to prevent Member States from imposing additional national rules that could create inconsistencies and hinder the functioning of the internal market.

 Therefore, the DSA applies directly, and Member States should not regulate areas already covered by the DSA unless the rule explicitly states so, which is not the case in the area of the protection of minors in digital environments.
-Moreover, the DSA itself anticipates the intentions of the Spanish government by warning in recital 2 that "Member States are adopting, or considering adopting, an increasing number of rules of national law on the matters covered by this Act" and that "divergences between those rules of national law adversely affect the internal market".
+Moreover, the DSA itself anticipates the intentions of the Spanish government by warning in Recital 2 that "Member States are increasingly introducing, or are considering introducing, national laws on the matters covered by this Regulation" and that "diverging national laws negatively affect the internal market".

-2.2 Fragmentation of the digital single market in an area as important as the protection of minors
+2.2.
+Fragmentation of the digital single market in an area as important as the protection of minors

 Specifically, Article 28 of the DSA requires all online platform providers, among other things, to put in place appropriate and proportionate measures to ensure a high level of privacy and security for minors.
-In addition, large online platforms and search engines (VLOP and VLOSE) are subject to additional obligations along these lines (Art.
+In addition, very large online platforms and search engines (VLOP and VLOSE) are subject to additional obligations along these lines (Art.
 34 and 35).
 They must conduct annual risk assessments to identify and assess systemic risks arising from the design or operation of their service, or from the use made of their service.

 These include actual or foreseeable negative effects on the rights and protection of minors.
-Where such systemic risks are identified in specific services, online platform providers should implement reasonable, proportionate and effective mitigation measures to address them, including, by way of example and as appropriate, age verification tools or parental controls, as well as tools aimed at helping minors report signs of abuse or obtain support resources.
+Where such systemic risks are identified in specific services, online platform providers should implement reasonable, proportionate and effective mitigation measures to address them.
+This may include age verification tools or parental controls, as well as tools aimed at helping minors report signs of abuse or obtain support resources.